TheBigRoomXXL/tinyfeed/README.md

 **tinyfeed** is a CLI tool that generate a static HTML page from a collection of feeds.

+It's dead simple, no database, no config file, just a CLI and some HTML

-You can effortlessly set it up in crond or systemd and direct your HTTP server to the generated `index.html` and voilà, you’ve got yourself a webpage that aggregate your feeds.
+Give it a list of RSS, Atom or JSON feeds urls and it will generate a single HTML page for it.
+Then you can effortlessly set it up in `crond` `systemd` or `openrc` and voilà, you’ve got yourself an webpage that aggregate your favorite feeds.

 ## Feature